Develop5/PlaywrightDemo/README.md

     Refresh the page, to make sure nothing was broken and inspect headers in playground page.

+    5th accessibility issue to fix (now issue 3):   Links must have discernible text Related to header logo not having any text

 &nbsp;

 *I am here:*
 - [ ] Section 21: Accessibility Automation Testing - Playwright + Axe Engine

-    Chapter 165.
-Integrating AXE engine into our automation framework - part 1
+    Chapter 168.
+Analysing, Understanding and Fixing some Accessibility issues - part 1

     &nbsp;